Best Online Degrees in: Business Management

 A degree in business management can lead to careers in consulting, finance, and marketing.
 While graduates will be prepared for entry-level positions upon completion of the program, they will also have opportunities to climb the corporate ladder, and they may eventually hold positions as marketing managers, financial managers, and human resources managers.
 Business management students may also choose to pursue an MBA, which may also provide access to leadership positions and welcomed salary increases.

 The realm of business, and business management specifically, is a varied one.
 As such, salaries can also vary greatly.
-For instance, the median annual wage of property, real estate, and community association managers was $51,480 as of May 2010.
+For instance, the median annual wage of property, real estate, and community association managers was $51,480.
 Meanwhile, the median annual wage of financial managers stood at double that number—$103,910.
 The specific qualifications and responsibilities of individuals in these fields often vary significantly, despite that their diplomas read similarly.
 Individuals should also note that BLS figures are subject to variation, and that actual salaries are dependent on factors such as the employee’s level of experience and location.